MileHacker Logo

 • Accessible visitor centers and interpretive exhibits are available.

-• Many restrooms and picnic areas are designed for accessibility.
+• Many restrooms and places to have a picnic are designed for accessibility.

 • Designated accessible parking spaces are available at locations.